bintracker/bintracker/docs/about.md

 Bintracker is an open source, cross-platform chiptune music editor that supports many different chiptune drivers on a wide range of target platforms.

 At a basic level, Bintracker looks and feels like a [music tracker](https://en.wikipedia.org/wiki/Tracker_(music_software)), and can perfectly well be used as such.
-However, it also incorporates a range of features normally found in [digitial audio workstations](https://en.wikipedia.org/wiki/Digital_audio_workstation) and [audio programming languages](https://en.wikipedia.org/wiki/Audio_programming_language).
+However, it also incorporates a range of features normally found in [digital audio workstations](https://en.wikipedia.org/wiki/Digital_audio_workstation) and [audio programming languages](https://en.wikipedia.org/wiki/Audio_programming_language).

 Both the editor itself, as well as the range of supported chiptune drivers and target platforms can be easily extended.